agiannotti/petful-front-end/README.md

 Acceptance criteria

-When A user visits the adoption page:
+When a user visits the adoption page:

 A user can see a list of other people currently in line.
 A user submit my name and be added to the end of the line.